 The course is governed by the Academic Conduct Committee policies regarding plagiarism (any attempt to represent the work of another person as one's own).
+This includes copying (even with modifications) of a program or segment of code.
 You can discuss general ideas with other people, but the work you submit must be your own.
 Collaboration is not permitted.